-2017 FIA Formula E Championship Betting - Formula E Lines
+2017 FIA Formula E Championship Odds - Formula E Lines at BetDSI

 The 2016-17 season of Formula E will kick off in Hong Kong on October 9th, and it will be the third season for these electrically-powered race cars.
 Formula E is sanctioned by the FIA, or the Federation Internationale de L'Automobile, which also sanctions Formula 1 racing, and this season has ten teams with two drivers each and all chassis are supplied by Dallara.
 The cars are built by Spark Racing Technology, but starting this season, each team were allowed use new powertrains.
 There are a few more differences between Formula 1 and Formula E cars, as Formula E cars can go from 0 to 100 km/h in about 3.0 seconds, while Formula 1 cars need just 1.7 seconds.